Engombe23/Connect-4/README.md

 # Connect 4

-<p>A demo of the memorable childhood game, Connect 4.
+<p>A project I worked on in my second year of university with my classmate developing Connect 4.

 The game is shown in 2 interfaces, a CLI (command line interface) & a GUI (graphical user interface).</p>